Pepper Spray Safety Tips: A Step-by-Step Guide for Safe and Responsible Use

 If you’re living in a rental unit, make sure to read our guide on The Complete Guide to Apartment Security Cameras and Privacy Rules in New York to understand setup rules and privacy laws before installation.

-Safety Precautions Before and After Use guide
+Safety Precautions Before and After Using Pepper Spray

 Before Using Pepper Spray